 EARN has worked with MRA, a nonprofit trade association for human resource professionals and employers, to educate their members on disability inclusion and the Inclusion@Work Framework.
 Activities have included participation at their annual Diversity and Inclusion conference and member webinars and trainings, as well as customized trainings for MRA staff.

 EARN has worked with NDMC to promote the importance and impact of mentoring for people with disabilities and the use of mentoring as a workplace disability inclusion strategy.
-Activities have included workshops and presentations, as well as collaborating on the development of the EARN/NDMC Workplace Mentoring Playbook (link to Mentoring Playbook when it’s complete).
+Activities have included workshops and presentations, as well as collaborating on the development of the EARN/NDMC Workplace Mentoring Playbook.

 EARN has worked with VaSHHRA to deliver disability inclusion training to their membership, made up of healthcare HR professionals throughout Virginia.
 EARN is also developing a series of customized webinars for VaSHHRA members.

 EARN has worked with the Wisconsin LGBT Chamber of Commerce for a number of years, delivering training and information on disability inclusion and the intersection of the disability and LGBT populations.
-Activities have included in person workshops, webinars, newsletter articles and an educational tool on the intersection of disability and LGBT identities. (link to fact sheet).
+Activities have included in person workshops, webinars, newsletter articles and an educational tool on the intersection of disability and LGBT identities.
+Read Disability Inclusion: Exploring the Intersections.